appeler/naampy/docs/source/naampy.rst

 are women.
 We also provide a series of base models where the state of residence and year of birth is known.

-In the future, we plan to provide ML models that use the relationship between sequences of characters in the first name and gender to predict gender from a name.
+If name does not exist in database, we use `ML model <https://github.com/appeler/naampy/blob/master/naampy/data/in_rolls/08_training_model.ipynb>`__ that use the relationship between sequences of characters in the first name and gender to predict gender from a name.

 Installation